 When these symptoms of withdrawal become extreme in the detox stage of addiction recovery, they can cause more problematic behaviors and responses in those going through withdrawal.
 For instance, detox can increase violent tendencies, placing people at greater risk for harming themselves or people around them.
-Withdrawing without medical attention can also be dangerous in cases of opiate detox, since the severe pain can return to the body.
-No matter what substance you have been addicted to, if you have suffered from addiction for longer than a few months it may be important to consider taking advantage the services offered in medical detox.
+Withdrawing without medical attention can also be dangerous in cases of opiate detox since severe pain can return to the body.
+No matter what substance you have been addicted to if you have suffered from addiction for longer than a few months it may be important to consider taking advantage of the services offered in medical detox.

 When Medications Are Used in Medical Detox for Women